 Te Aha Ahi – Thermal by Bike

 If you’re in Rotorua, this is the fastest way to get to Waimangu Volcanic Valley by bike.
-Part of the New Zealand Cycle Trail, Te Ara Ahi keeps you off the main highway right from the city centre until you get to the rural Waimangu Road.
+A Heartland Ride on the New Zealand Cycle trail, Te Ara Ahi keeps you off the main highway right from the city centre until you get to the rural Waimangu Road.